skrub-data/skrub/skrub/_docs/guides/featurizing/01_describe_transformations.rst

   them and applied the |DatetimeEncoder| to extract features such as the year, month and day.
-- ``department``, ``employee`` and ``bonus_pct`` are string columns with few unique values (note that the ``"5%"``-style strings were parsed as numbers during preprocessing, but the resulting column still has low cardinality), so they are handled by the |OneHotEncoder|.
+- ``department``, ``employee`` and ``bonus_pct`` are string columns with few unique values, so they are handled by the |OneHotEncoder|.

 The ``max_cols`` parameter limits how many columns are listed per transformer;
 any overflow is represented by ``...``: